petoncle/mousemaster/README.md

    can implement a "hold capslock then press enter" combo just like you would implement a "hold alt then press X" combo.

-8. **Does not conflict with other aapplications:** mousemaster tries not to clash with other apps using shortcuts.
+8. **Does not conflict with other applications:** mousemaster tries not to clash with other apps using shortcuts.
 Key events that are not part of any combos are seamlessly passed onto other apps.